Overview of the International Building Code® (IBC®)

-- The principles of the IBC are based on protection of public health, safety and welfare.
+- The principles of this model code are based on protection of public health, safety and welfare.

-- The IBC results in efficient designs that provide flexibility for the code official, designer, engineer and architect.
+- This code results in efficient designs that provide flexibility for the code official, designer, engineer and architect.

 - Provisions of the code encourage the use of new and smarter technological advances.

-- The IBC emphasizes both prescriptive and engineered solutions and allows the use of time-tested methods.
+- This code emphasizes both prescriptive and engineered solutions and allows the use of time-tested methods.

-- The IBC references nationally developed consensus standards.
+- This code references nationally developed consensus standards.

 Today's IBC is known for: